Mark Noyce: Product endorsements

-Noyce has appeared in a series of events promoting Tracks2000 gym equipment after working closely with the development team.
+Noyce has appeared in a series of events promoting Tracks2000 gym equipment after working with the development team.
 He helped design equipment which would aid martial artists wanting to learn acrobatics.

 Film career

-Noyce began his career working on numerous shorts and feature films often in small or supporting artist roles.
+Noyce began his career working on numerous shorts and feature films, often in small or supporting artist roles.
 Some of these include Nativity, Pimp, Killer Bitch, I against I and The Landlord.

-He made his directorial debut with the comedy On the Ropes in 2011, he also wrote the script and played the lead role of Keith Kraft.
+He made his directorial debut with the comedy On the Ropes in 2011; he also wrote the script and played the lead role of Keith Kraft.

-Several critics were complimentary about his acting and directing.
 In reference to his lead role, Mark Boosey, The British Comedy Guide editor, wrote, "This monstrous egocentric 'plonker' carries many of the film's best lines and set pieces, and is played very well by the film's creator, Mark Noyce".
 Britflicks critic Zachary Cooke said "films that are starring, written and directed by the same person are usually a no no, with on the Ropes this is not the case".
 Richard Cross of A Full Tank of Gas stated, "On the Ropes is one of those films that succeeds in spite of the nature of the British film industry and its financing rather than because of it, and Noyce is to be congratulated simply for getting the film made.
 That he also provides the audience with a high quality of comic entertainment is an unexpected bonus".

 During a 2012 interview Shaun Williamson stated "I'm working with Mark Noyce on a film called This Is Jayde: The One Hit Wonder" and that he was "appearing as a twisted Simon Cowell version of myself.
 Should be fun!"
 A video was later released announcing further information about the film's plot and characters.

 Britflicks and The British Comedy Guide reported in August 2014 that Noyce had begun production on the comedy thriller The Blazing Cannons.

 In June 2017 Noyce was directing the drama A Dish Served Cold, starring Steven Arnold and Shaun Williamson.

 In 2017 Happy Pup Films announced that Noyce was working with Tim Selberg and Selberg Studio's on the horror feature Sammy.
 Producer and director, Noyce contacted the studio after seeing their work in Dead Silence and Goosebumps.